ChrisMCrow/CSharpProjectBuilder/README.md

-# csharp-project-builder
+# CSharp Project Builder
 A shell file for building Epicodus csharp projects

 #### **Chris Crow**

 ## Description

 Run this file in the terminal to create all files and folders for Epicodus CSharp Projects.
-Specifications are current through C# Week 2, Day 1.
+Specifications are current through C# Week 2, Day 4.

 ## Setup/Installation Requirements